 A big part of your new career is also likely to be digital design so you’ll need to get yourself a digital design app too.
-At Shillington, we teach and recommend Sketch.
-Sketch allows you to create, prototype, collaborate and bring your all digital ideas to life!
+At Shillington, we teach and recommend Figma.
+Figma allows you to create, prototype, collaborate and bring your all digital ideas to life!

 On top of these programs you’ll actually be working on, there’s also some other apps and programs that will help you work as a graphic designer.
 Over the past few months, a lot of workplaces have transitioned to using Slack and Zoom to keep connected and work productively.
 Both of these are definitely worth downloading on to your computer before you become a graphic designer so they’re ready for you when you need them.

 It’s all good having all the tools and programs you need to become a graphic designer but you don’t want to fall into the trap of “all the gear and no idea”.
 You actually have to learn how to use these tools if you are truly interested in becoming a graphic designer.
 We’re sure you’re already proficient in using a pen and a sketchbook so we will skip past that one.

 There are self taught designers out there who have learnt all the skills for becoming a graphic designer through online forums, YouTube and just practicing.

 Though, we personally think the best way of becoming a graphic designer is to take a course.

 There are several different options for courses you should take, but Shillington’s innovative graphic designer course will teach you how to become a graphic designer in just three months full-time or nine months part-time.
 You can also now take the Shillington part-time course online so you can become a graphic designer from the comfort of your own sofa.